mozilla/gcp-ingestion/docs/ingestion-beam/sink-job.md

 ### Locally

-If you install Java and maven, you can invoke `mvn -P ingestion-beam` from the git root in the following commands instead of using `./bin/mvn` from the `ingestion-beam/` directory; be aware, though, that Java 8 is the target JVM and some reflection warnings may be thrown on newer versions, though these are generally harmless.
+If you install Java and maven, you can invoke `mvn` in the following commands instead of using `./bin/mvn`; be aware, though, that Java 8 is the target JVM and some reflection warnings may be thrown on newer versions, though these are generally harmless.

-The provided `bin/mvn` script downloads and runs maven with the correct profile via docker so that less setup is needed on the local machine.
+The provided `bin/mvn` script downloads and runs maven via docker so that less setup is needed on the local machine.
+For prolonged development performance is likely to be significantly better, especially in osx, if `mvn` is installed and run natively without docker.

 ```bash
 # create a test input file